canidlogic/retro/doc/RetroSpec.md

 **Note control** are those parts of hardware state that affect one whole channel but whose effects only apply to a single event.
 Note control merely consists of a single flag in each channel that indicates whether a melodic note is currently in key-down state within that channel or not.

-**Drum control** are those parts of hardware state that affect the whole OPL2 but whose effects only apply to a single event.
-Drum control consists of a flag indicating whether the OPL2 is in _rhythm mode,_ and five flags indicating which combination of percussion instruments is currently active.
+**Drum control** are those parts of hardware state that control the special _rhythm mode_ of the OPL2.
+Drum control consists of a flag indicating whether the OPL2 is in rhythm mode, and five flags indicating which combination of percussion instruments is currently active.
 The OPL2 supports the following five percussion instruments:

 1. Bass drum
 2. Snare drum